 We collaborate and work exclusively with Title 1 schools (where more than 50% of the families are living in poverty) and Head Start centers.
 All of our programs are free to the kids and have been developed over time to be easily shared and extremely cost-effective.

-We've been at this for five years, and have given away hundreds of running shoes to kids who needed them to participate, and over ten thousand curated books to families, schools, and Head Start centers.
+We've been at this for six years, and have given away hundreds of running shoes to kids who needed them to participate, and over ten thousand curated books to families, schools, and Head Start centers.

 Founder & Mission Director